bridewey/Dewey_fermiSummer24/README.md

 Can use ./rpsa_client --h to see configuration settings for various streaming modes

-If you have any questions, feel free to reach out to me at either bdewey@nd.edu or briannadewey26@gmail.com
+If you have any questions, feel free to reach out to me at either bdewey@nd.edu or briannadewey26@gmail.com ** edit: I no longer have access to bdewey@nd.edu so please only contact me via the other email listed